Director, East Asia Group

 Room 222N, 1 Devonshire Place

-Lynette Ong is Associate Professor of Political Science at the University of Toronto, jointly appointed by the Department of Political Science and the Asian Institute, Munk School of Global Affairs.
+I am Associate Professor of Political Science at the University of Toronto, jointly appointed by the Department of Political Science and the Asian Institute, Munk School of Global Affairs.

-Her book, “Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China” was published by Cornell University Press in 2012.
-Her publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.
+My book, Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China was published by Cornell University Press in 2012.
+My publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.

-Her research were and are currently funded by SSHRC, European Union, Connaught Committee, Chiang Ching-Kuo Foundation, Association of Asian Studies, and International Center for Tax and Development at Sussex University.
+My research were and are currently funded by SSHRC, European Union, Connaught Committee, Chiang Ching-Kuo Foundation, Association of Asian Studies, and International Center for Tax and Development at Sussex University.